CryptoBlades/cb-gitbook-wiki/skill/what-is-skill/spending-skill.md

 ## Reforging Weapons

-Players can spend SKILL to burn one weapon into another, increasing it's stats and value.
+Players can spend $XWeapon to burn one weapon into another, increasing it's stats and value.
 Reforging can be used when the player has an excess of weapons due to mass forging, and gives value to low rarity weapons that other players might not want to purchase.

-All of the SKILL spent reforging weapons goes directly into the contract used to give fight payouts.
+All of the $XWeapon spent reforging weapons goes directly into the contract used to give fight payouts.

 More information on reforging can be found here: